radumrm/pennywise/README.md

 1. Click on your name or the logout button
 2. You will be logged out and redirected to the login page

+## Team Contributions

+### Radu – Card & Transaction System & Backend
+- Implementation of card creation, validation and management system (IBAN, card number, bank detection).
+- Creation and display of cards with balance and bank information.
+- Development of transaction addition and classification system (Income/Expense).
+- Automatic balance update and transaction filtering by card, type and time range.

+### Octavian – Database
+- Complete Firebase Firestore database configuration.
+- Implementation of read/write operations for users, cards and transactions.
+- Authentication, user management and collection structure.
+- Creation of data extraction functions for charts and reports (aggregations, filters, time periods).

+### Dragos – Charts, Frontend Integration & Documentation
+- Implementation of charts (line chart + pie chart) for expenses and income using Chart.js.
+- Dynamic filtering by card, category and time range.
+- Integration of charts in frontend with real-time updates.
+- Created the README, documentation and demonstration video.

+## Difficulties

+- Keeping data consistent across multiple database collections (users, cards, transactions). **Solution:** Used safe transaction operations and error handling to maintain proper connections between related data.
+- Designing an optimized Firestore schema that supports advanced filtering and aggregation queries. **Solution:** Structured collections each account has a subcollection of cards and each transactions has unique card id.
+- Enabling secure database access for all team members during collaborative development. **Solution:** Shared Firebase service account credentials through a JSON configuration file that all team members can use to authenticate and access the same Firestore database instance.